CodingCZR/CSC-205-Final/FinalReqREADME.md

 # Main.java

 This file contains the main menu program that allows the user to select and run each of the three mini-projects.
-Updating the `author` variable with my name and for privacy reasons, my school ID will be removed from this project.
+Updating the `author` variable with my name and for MEID. ( privacy reasons, my school ID will be removed from this project.)

+### Provided Template Code
 ```java
 import java.util.Scanner;